Hugoberry/duckdb-pbix-extension/README.md

 db = new duckdb.Database(':memory:', {"allow_unsigned_extensions": "true"});
 ```

-Secondly, you will need to set the repository endpoint in DuckDB to the HTTP url of your bucket + version of the extension
+Secondly, you must set the repository endpoint in DuckDB to the HTTP URL of your bucket + version of the extension
 you want to install.
-To do this run the following SQL query in DuckDB:
+To do this, run the following SQL query in DuckDB:
 ```sql
 SET custom_extension_repository='https://duckdb.pbix.info';
 ```